sudosu404/tailnet-cli/THREAT_MODEL.md

-# tsbridge Threat Model
+# tailnet Threat Model

 ## Overview

-tsbridge is a Go-based proxy manager built on Tailscale's tsnet library, designed to expose multiple services on a Tailnet through a single configuration file.
+tailnet is a Go-based proxy manager built on Tailscale's tsnet library, designed to expose multiple services on a Tailnet through a single configuration file.
 This document outlines the security considerations, intended use cases, and known limitations.

 ## Intended Use Case

-**tsbridge is designed for relatively trusted environments such as:**
+**tailnet is designed for relatively trusted environments such as:**

 - Home labs
 - Personal development environments
 - Small team internal networks
 - Testing and staging environments

-**tsbridge is NOT designed for:**
+**tailnet is NOT designed for:**

 - Security-critical production environments
 - Public-facing internet services